fbpx

 FacebookTwitterWhatsApp

 When most people are on their periods, they tend to feel uncomfortable.
 Symptoms such as nausea, diarrhoea, vomiting, headaches, cramps, fatigue and mood swings are very common.
 Which is why you might want to alter your diet for those few days because certain foods can accelerate the effects of these symptoms.
-This would explain the difference in symptoms with every month.
+This would explain the difference in symptoms every month.
 Sometimes the intensity of the cramps is unbearable and other times you don’t even feel it.
 Other times nausea can even prevent you from doing your normal activities.
 Diet plays a huge role in the determination of these symptoms and effects.

-Here are things to take
+Here are the things to take when you are on your period.

 1. Drink a lot of water

 When you are on your period you tend to be dehydrated.
 Dehydration leads to a host of many other issues including headaches and migraines.
 Therefore you might just want to increase your consumption of water to replenish that which is being lost while you are menstruating.
+9 Water Rich Foods And Drinks That Can Help You Stay Hydrated

 1. Ginger